HugoBlox/theme-academic-cv/content/publication/zorzetto-effects-2022/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2022-12-05T16:59:39.629196Z'
+publishDate: '2022-12-05T20:14:13.847544Z'
 publication_types:
 - '2'
-abstract: textlessptextgreatertextlessstrong class=\"journal-contentHeaderColor\"textgreaterAbstract.textless/strongtextgreater
-  Parameterizing incident solar radiation over complex topography regions in Earth System Models (ESMs) remains a challenging task.
+abstract: Parameterizing incident solar radiation over complex topography regions in Earth System Models (ESMs) remains a challenging task.
 In ESMs, downward solar radiative fluxes at the surface are typically computed using plane parallel radiative transfer schemes, which do not explicitly account for the effects of a three-dimensional topography, such as shading and reflections.
 To improve the representation of these processes, we introduce and test a parameterization of radiation-topography interactions tailored to the Geophysical Fluid Dynamics Laboratory (GFDL) ESM land model.
 The